 Common mounting methods for Linear Actuators.

-As you can see above the Actuator has the same bracket installed on each end of the Linear Actuator, and the cross pin slides through both the Bracket and the Actuator to create a solid connection between the two pieces.
+As you can see above the Actuator has the same clevis mounting bracket installed on each end of the Linear Actuator, and the cross pin slides through both the clevis Bracket and the Actuator to create a solid connection between the two pieces.
 However the Actuator is allowed to pivot around each of those pins.
 Why is that important? well once the Actuator begins to move the object it is designed to move it is likely that this component itself is also pivoting around something, and so the Linear Actuator is required to rotate around its Fixed axis.

 Do all Linear Actuators have Mounting Clevis bracket ends?

-Notice anything familiar about the picture above? all the Linear Actuators ends are the same, they all have holes to slide a clevis Pin through with a mounting bracket.
-One of the Actuator also has a slot through the middle, this is in case you wish to connect the bracket to the center line of the Actuator.
+Notice anything familiar about the picture above? all the Linear Actuators ends are the same, they all have holes to slide a clevis Pin through with a clevis bracket.
+One of the Actuator also has a slot through the middle, this is in case you wish to connect the clevis bracket to the center line of the Actuator.

 With Some Linear Actuators its possible to mount the linear actuator from the body.
 With these types of Brackets it simply slides over the main long body of the actuator and can be clamped into place.